ehmicky/modern-errors-serialize/README.md

 Error classes with a
 [`custom` option](https://github.com/ehmicky/modern-errors#custom-logic)
-preserve any arguments passed to their `constructor` providing those are both:
+preserve any arguments passed to their `constructor()` providing those are both:

 - Forwarded as is to [`super(...)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super)
-- JSON-serializable
+- Serializable with JSON

 <!-- eslint-disable fp/no-this, fp/no-mutation -->